Hackerfleet/hfos-legacy/docs/source/dev/processes.rst

 - `pytest-cov <http://pypi.python.org/pypi/pytest-cov>`_
 - `pytest <http://pytest.org/latest/>`_

-All of these can be installed via ``pip``.
+All of these can be installed via ``pip install -r requirements-dev.txt``.

-Please also ensure that you you have all supported versions of Python that HFOS supports installed in your local environment.
+Please also ensure - if you can - that you you have all supported versions of Python that HFOS supports installed in your local environment.

 To run the tests::